scholarslab/scholarslab.github.io/collections/_posts/2017-08-15-walt-whitmans-jack-engle-and-lola-montez-new-from-collective-biographies-of-women.md

 slug: walt-whitmans-jack-engle-and-lola-montez-new-from-collective-biographies-of-women
 title: 'Walt Whitman''s Jack Engle and Lola Montez: New from Collective Biographies of Women'
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- biography
+- literature
 - CBW
 ---